oscarotero/psr7-middlewares/README.md

 ### Minify

-Uses the [mrclay/minify](https://github.com/mrclay/minify) library to minify html, css and js responses.
+Uses [mrclay/minify](https://github.com/mrclay/minify) to minify the html, css and js code from the responses.
 The available arguments are:

-* streamCreator (callable): You must provide a callable that returns an instance of `Psr\Http\Message\StreamInterface` used to store the minified code
+* streamCreator (callable): A callable that returns an instance of `Psr\Http\Message\StreamInterface` used to store the minified code
 * forCache (boolean): Set true to check the same conditions like [SaveResponse](#saveresponse) middleware.

 ```php